top of page

 Strolling Magic: The Basics of Approaching Tables

-It’s essential for magicians to realize that food and foodservice are a priority.
-Magicians help make the kitchen’s service appear faster by elevating the guest’s experience with a unique, interactive performance.
+Magicians must realize that food and food service are priorities.
+They help make the kitchen’s service appear faster by elevating the guest’s experience with a unique, interactive performance.

 Magicians help cover kitchen mistakes and delays in service.

-If you have never worked a restaurant, be aware of the rhythm and flow of each individual restaurant and how the kitchen and serving staff interact.
+If you have never worked in a restaurant, you should be aware of the rhythm and flow of each restaurant and how the kitchen and serving staff interact.

-It’s a magician’s job to be as unobtrusive as possible while elevating the guest’s experience.
+A magician’s job is to be as unobtrusive as possible while elevating the guest’s experience.

 3 Tips for Magicians Working Restaurants